 About the table

-At The Table, we feel called to move towards transformation.
-It is so easy to get caught up in things that do great harm, or otherwise prevent us living abundantly.
-Greed, fear, an impulse to isolation, a will to violence, are present in various ways in each of us – they determine, to varying degrees, how we use our time and energy, how we choose our words and deeds, and the many good things we hold back from.
+At The Table, we are nourished and chastened for transformation.
+Every one of us is caught up in things that do harm, or otherwise prevent us living abundantly.
+Greed, fear, an impulse to isolation, a will to violence – these things determine, to varying degrees, how we use our time and energy, how we choose our words and deeds, and the many good things we hold back from.

-But our goal is to move away from these things, to transform ourselves, our families, and our communities towards goodness.
-By God’s grace, it is possible to move in the direction of greater generosity, peacefulness, neighborliness and faithfulness.
-We believe this transformation is possible, not only in our personal lives, but our families, our communities, and in the world.
+Our goal is to move away from these things, to transform ourselves, our families, and our communities towards grace, compassion, and peace.
+With God’s help, it is possible to move in the direction of greater generosity, peacefulness, neighborliness and faithfulness.
+If this transformation is something you desire, we would love to meet you.

 From greed toward generosity